SiraeDWT/SiraeDWT/README.md

 ---

 # 🤝 Welcome
-Hi There, I'm Dylan a.k.a.
-Sirae 👋 I'm a developer like most people on this platform 😄\
+Hi&#8239;!
+My name is Dylan Vercalsteren a.k.a.
+Sirae 👋 I’m Front-End Developer and more generally, Web Designer 😄
-I'm a student at HEAJ in DWT 🏴‍☠️
+I’m student at Haute&nbsp;École Albert&nbsp;Jacquard (HEAJ) in Design&nbsp;Web&nbsp;Transmedia (DWT) 🏴‍☠️

+If you want to check my work, you can check out my portfolio&nbsp;: https://dylan-vercalsteren.be/

 ## Networks